nens/turn/README.rst

 sure each program waits for its turn to handle the resource.

-It is inspired on a the queueing system that is sometimes found in small shops, consisting of a number dispener and a wall indicator.
+It is inspired on a the queueing system that is sometimes found in small shops, consisting of a serial number dispenser and a wall indicator.

 Turn comes with a commandline tool for resetting and direct inspection of queues, and listening to message channels for one or more resources.